River Blackwater (Northern Ireland)

-The River Blackwater or Ulster Blackwater is a river mainly in County Armagh and County Tyrone, Northern Ireland.
-It also forms part of the border between the United Kingdom and the Republic of Ireland, flowing between Counties Tyrone and Monaghan, intersecting into County Monaghan briefly.
+The River Blackwater (Irish: An Abhainn Mhór) or Ulster Blackwater is a river mainly in County Armagh and County Tyrone, Northern Ireland.
 Its source is to the north of Fivemiletown, County Tyrone.
-The river divides County Armagh from County Tyrone and also divides County Tyrone from County Monaghan.
+The river divides County Armagh from County Tyrone and also divides County Tyrone from County Monaghan, making it part of the border between the United Kingdom and the Republic of Ireland.

 Route

 The Blackwater's length is 91.3 km (56.75 mi).
-If the Blackwater's flow is measured through its path through the 30 km (19 mi) Lough Neagh and onwards to the sea via the 64.4 km (40ml) Lower Bann, the total length is 186.3 km (115.75 mi).
+If the Blackwater's flow is measured through its path through the 30 km (19 mi) Lough Neagh and onwards to the sea via the 64.4 km (40 mi) Lower Bann, the total length is 186.3 km (115.75 mi).
 This makes the Blackwater–Neagh–Bann the longest natural stream flow in Ulster and is longer than the Munster Blackwater.

 Names

 The River Blackwater was originally known in Irish as Cluain-Dabhail meaning "meadow of Dabhal".
 This was anglicised as Clanaul, the former name of the parish of Eglish, as well as Glenaul, which was used as the name of the former local district electoral division of Armagh Union.

 It has also been known as An Abhainn Mhór (The Great River).
 Part of the rivers course forms the border between Counties Tyrone and Monaghan.